tweaktable/SaveMyColorsXD/README.md

 # SaveMyColorsXD
 It is a plugin to Save the colors in Adobe XD.
+Created by Tweak Table.